pmaneggia/moodle-block_secretsanta/README.md

 # Block Secret Santa `block_secretsanta` (Wichteln)

-### WIP - not ready yet!
+### WIP - not ready yet, but it is already usable!

 It is this time of the year again!
 Do Secret Santa with your friends in a Moodle course with this plugin!
 Just straighforward, no extras (no opt in or out, no exclusion of people, no wishes/interests...).

+#### How it works
+Teachers (editingteacher) can perform the actions "draw" and "reset", they have buttons on the block to do so.
+Managers can also view the result of the draw, this is not normally shown to teachers, so that they can also take part without spoilers.
+Normal users enrolled in the course see the result of the draw that is relevant for themeselves or a text saying that the draw did not take place yet.

+In some future versions there will be:

+* An option to exclude the teachers from taking part.
-Maybe there will be a graphical representation of the graph for users with enough rights...
+* A graphical representation of the result of the draw.

+The behaviour described above is controlled by capabilites (`secretsanta:draw` by default set to allow for `editingteacher` and manager and `secretsanta:canviewresult` set to allow for role `manager`).

 #### Installation
 1. Copy the content of this directory into the folder `blocks/secretsanta` inside your moodle installation.